 Of course, when you take out a mortgage on a property the title transfers to you – even though you’re paying a mortgage on the property, you remain the legal owner.
 This may not be the case when renting to own.

 You may also have much more variety of choice available with home loans compared to renting to own.
 Mortgages are available from large and small banks, as well as mutual banks and online-only fintechs, so if you compare what’s out there you may find an option that suits your personal and financial circumstance.
-There are far fewer rent to buy providers in Australia, so you may not enjoy as much freedom of choice.
+There are far fewer rent to buy providers in Australia (these include OwnHome and Assemble Futures), so you may not enjoy as much freedom of choice.

 Finally, there are more regulations and legal protections surrounding the mortgage industry compared to the rent-to-own industry.
 While some of these rules and regulations may seem like they’re only there to make it harder to get a home loan, they can help protect your finances and prevent you from borrowing more than you can realistically afford to repay.
 The rent-to-own industry is less regulated, which could potentially leave you more vulnerable to financial difficulties.